What Are Hormones?

 Hormones are chemicals secreted by the endocrine glands, which are carried by the blood to the respective organs to regulate certain physiological processes.
 The organs on which the hormones act are known as the target organs.
 The target cells have receptors on their surface that recognize the respective hormones.

 Hormones in animals are secreted through two types of glands, namely:

-- Endocrine Glands– The glands that do not have ducts and transport their secretions directly to the site of action through the blood are known as endocrine glands.
+- Endocrine Glands– These glands that do not have ducts and transport their secretions directly to the site of action through the blood.
 For eg., adrenal glands, pituitary glands, etc.

 - Exocrine Glands– These glands have ducts to pass their secretions.
 For eg., sweat, liver, etc.